ArchipelagoMW/Archipelago/worlds/yachtdice/docs/setup_en.md

 ## Play with Archipelago

-- Create your yaml file via the [Yacht Dice Player Settings Page](/games/YachtDice/player-settings).
+- Create your yaml file via the [Yacht Dice Player Options Page](../player-options).
 - After generating, open the Yacht Dice website.
-After the tutoroll, fill in the room-information.
+After the tutoroll, fill in the room information.
 - After logging in, you are good to go.
 The website has a built-in client, where you can chat and send commands.

-For more information on yaml files, generating Archipelago games and connecting to servers, please see the [Basic Multiworld Setup Guide](/tutorial/Archipelago/setup/en).
+For more information on yaml files, generating Archipelago games, and connecting to servers, please see the [Basic Multiworld Setup Guide](/tutorial/Archipelago/setup/en).